Punching legend Butterbean remains a top-drawer attraction for boxing fans who reminisce about the 1990s boxing era.

 The overweight wonder, real name Eric Esch, campaign predominantly from 1999 to 2005.
 Of his 77 victories, 58 came via KO.

-With 20 victories in the first round alone, Butterbean only went past the four-round distance once.
+With 20 victories in the first round alone, He was lighting up arenas during the Mike Tyson era by taking out novices.
+Butterbean only went past the four-round distance once.
 Who was that opponent? – The great Larry Holmes.

-Enjoying a colorful career, Esch was a fan favorite who consistently banged out his opponents and produced excitement.
+Enjoying a colorful career, Esch was a fan favorite despite not being in the best shape.
+He made headlines as he consistently smashed his opponents and produced excitement.

-In the ilk of the late Kimbo Slice during his boxing run, Esch put bums on seats despite punters knowing the fight could end in a second.
+In the ilk of the late Kimbo Slice during his boxing run, Esch put bums on seats in the United States despite punters knowing the fight could end in a second.

 Towards the end, and like so many loved punchers before him, Butterbean continued too long.